shivanid95/DNAKit/DNAKit.framework/README.md

             * **action** :  `(DNABaseButton) -> Void`
+                All tap events recieved by the button can be handled by `action` variable.

-                A closure which can be implemented (optionally), and gets triggered whenever user taps the button
+                It is a closure which can be implemented (optionally), and gets triggered whenever user